HBO Says Darkening of 'Lovecraft Country' Extra's Skin 'Should Not Have Happened'

 Also Read: How 'Lovecraft Country' Star Jonathan Majors Accepted Atticus' Fate

-“I hear one of them mention how, ‘She’s a little lighter than’ the actress,” Amirah recalled of her time in the makeup chair.
+“I hear one of them mention how, ‘She’s a little lighter than’ the actress,” Amirah recalled in the initial Feb.
+19 TikTok video about her time in the HBO series’ makeup chair.

-“And I notice my foundation is getting darker and darker,” Amirah, who shared before-and-after photos in the TikTok video though did not initially reveal which show she was referring to, continued.
+“And I notice my foundation is getting darker and darker,” Amirah continued.
 “I was so uncomfortable.
-I had no idea they were going to do this to me, and if I had known beforehand I would not have accepted the job.
+I had no idea they were going to do this to me, and if I had known beforehand I would not have accepted the job.”

-Amirah, who says she was paid $100 for the gig, said she didn’t say anything at the time because “I’m not s— yet.
+Amirah says she did not raise her concerns at this time because “I’m not s— yet.
 I have no clout, no pull, no nothing.”

 Also Read: Carol Sutton, 'Steel Magnolias' and 'Lovecraft Country' Actress, Dies at 76 of Complications From COVID-19